Introduction to GitHub¶

 $ git checkout -b flexbox-flex-direction-prop

-When you’re ready to save a version of your work, go to the command prompt and cd to the directory where your files are.
+When you’re ready to save a version of your work, open a command prompt and change to the directory where your files are.

 First, ask git what new or modified files you have: